com-480-data-visualization/data-visualization-project-2021-dfl/README.md

 ### Repository structure

-- data: constains all the datasets that we use
+- `data`: constains all the datasets that we use
-- src: code of the website
+- `src`: code of the website
-- milestones: reports for each milestone
+- `milestones`: reports for each milestone
-- images: images used in the reports
+- `images`: images used in the reports

 ### Usage